Pimento Cheese

 • Jump to the printable recipe for precise measurements

-I think it’s easiest to make pimento cheese in a food processor but no worries if you don’t have one; you can easily make it in a mixer or by hand.
+I think it’s easiest to make old-fashioned pimento cheese from scratch in a food processor.
+But if you don’t have one, no worries, you can easily make it in a mixer or by hand.
+So grab all your ingredients, and let’s make the best pimento cheese recipe ever!

 Cream cheese, seasonings, and other ingredients in a food processor.

-Cut the Cheddar cheese into pieces that will fit into the feed tube.
-With the machine running, add the cheese through the feed tube until it is all grated in.
+Step 3: Grate the Cheese.
+You can do this by hand or grate it straight into the food processor bowl.
+If using the food processor, swap to the grating attachment and cut the cheddar cheese into pieces that will fit into the feed tube.
+Then, with the machine running, add the cheese to the feed tube until it is all grated in.

 Shredded cheese in a food processor.